KyleMayes/vulkanalia/tutorial/book/src/setup/physical_devices_and_queue_families.md

 }
 ```

 To evaluate whether a physical device meets our needs we can start by querying for some details.
-Basic device properties like the name, type, and supported Vulkan version can be queried using [`vk::InstanceV1_0::get_physical_device_properties`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.InstanceV1_0.html#method.get_physical_device_properties):
+Basic device properties like the name, type, and supported Vulkan version can be queried using `get_physical_device_properties`:

 ```rust,noplaypen
 let properties = instance
     .get_physical_device_properties(physical_device);
 ```

-The support for optional features like texture compression, 64 bit floats, and multi viewport rendering (useful for VR) can be queried using [`vk::InstanceV1_0::get_physical_device_features`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.InstanceV1_0.html#method.get_physical_device_features):
+The support for optional features like texture compression, 64 bit floats, and multi viewport rendering (useful for VR) can be queried using `get_physical_device_features`:

 ```rust,noplaypen
 let features = instance